UDP-based Data Transfer Protocol: Configurable congestion control

 The UDT implementation exposes a set of variables related to congestion control in a C++ class and allows users to define a set of callback functions to manipulate these variables.
 Thus, users can redefine the control algorithm by overriding some or all of these callback functions.
 Most TCP control algorithms can be implemented using this feature with fewer than 100 lines of code.

 Rendezvous connection setup

 Beside the traditional client/server connection setup (AKA caller/listener, where a listener waits for connection and potentially accepts multiple connecting callers), UDT supports also a new rendezvous connection setup mode.
 In this mode both sides listen on their port and connect to the peer simultaneously, that is, they both connect to one another.
 Therefore, both parties must use the same port for connection, and both parties are role-equivalent (in contrast to listener/caller roles in traditional setup).
-Rendezvous is widely used for firewall traversing when both peers are behind firewalls.
+Rendezvous is widely used for firewall traversing when both peers are behind a firewall.